beatcracker/toptout/CONTRIBUTING.md

 If build script is run without arguments the `test` and `readme` tasks are executed.
 To execute specific task provide its name as an argument: `.\build.ps1 readme`

+### Dependencies

-Script and tasks require several dependencies from the PowerShell Gallery.
-To avoid polluting your enviornmnet those dependecies are downloaded on the first run into the `./packages` directory.
+Script and tasks require several dependencies from the [PowerShell Gallery](https://www.powershellgallery.com/).
+To avoid polluting your environment those dependecies are downloaded on the first run into the `./packages` directory.
 This is achieved by using [Paket](https://fsprojects.github.io/Paket/) in [magic mode](https://fsprojects.github.io/Paket/bootstrapper.html#Magic-mode).